Course Introduction to Programming

 First Commands

-Let's now see the basic commands for creating our first program.
-First, the printf() function, used to print data on the screen.
+Let's now look at the basic commands for creating our first program.
+First, the printf() function, used to print data to the screen.
 You should pass what you want to print inside the parentheses and between double quotes.
-See in the example:
+See the example:

 #include <stdio.h>